K-Strophanthidin

 Strophantidin is a cardiac glycoside which mechanism of action is similar to Digitalis, Ouabain and digitoxin.
-It specifically inhibits the membrane protein Na+/ K+ ATPase in muscle tissue (heart) which can lead to Ca2+ overload, diastolic dysfunction, arrythmias and ultimately to heart failure and death.
+It specifically inhibits the membrane protein Na+/ K+ ATPase in muscle tissue (heart) which can lead to Ca2+ overload, diastolic dysfunction, arrhythmias and ultimately to heart failure and death.

 Native African tribes used Strophantidin among other toxins as arrow poison.

 History

 1505

 Arrow poison of the plant Acokanthera schimperi was found by the Portuguese at Melinde in East Africa.
 Acokanthera schimperi belonging to the family Apocynaceae is a small tree.

 1858 – 1863

 In 1858 – 1863, the Scottish missionary and explorer, Dr David Livingstone, led a River Zambesi Expedition in Central Africa.
 In addition to other arrow poisons, Dr Meller found among the Manganja hills a specimen of Strophanthus kombe (a climbing plant of considerable size) at the end of 1861.
 This plant, specimen of the seed and the extracted arrow poison were sent to Sir W. J. Hocker at Kew Gardens Herbarium in England and also to Europe.
-Several species of Strophanthus were also used by natives of West Africa as sources of arrow poison including S.hispidus, S. kombe, S.sarmentosus and S. gratus.
+Several species of Strophanthus were also used by natives of West Africa as sources of arrow poison including S.hispidus, S. sarmentosus and S. gratus.
 In 1862, Dr. William Sharpey, Professor of Anatomy and Physiology at University College, London, recognized the extract as a cardiac poison.